 Your system misses Windows Media Format runtime which is required on the server machine for these streaming modes; you need to install

 latest Windows Media Player or Media Format Runtime.
 On Windows Server 2008/2012 you need to enable "Desktop Experience" feature.

 Can I stream a file as a live source in a loop mode?

-and map it to physical folder where your file is located.
-Then right-click on virtual folder and start MPEG2-TS broadcasting, specifying 127.0.0.1:6789 as an address (6789 is an arbitrary port and can be any unused port).
+right-click on virtual folder and start MPEG2-TS broadcasting of that file, specifying 127.0.0.1:6789 as an address (6789 is an arbitrary port and can be any unused port).

 Then create a live broadcast of type "Rebroadcast live RTMP/RTSP/MPEG2-TS/MMS stream", choose mpts:// as a protocol and specify the same address.

 Unreal Live and Archival servers record mp4 files with "moov" atom in the end of the file.

 I need to transfer the "moov" atom to the beginning, for faster delivery on YouTube.

 Use the following utilities: MP4 FastStart or MP4Box to relocate the "moov" atom.